jvmqueen/queen-of-java/README.md

 ## Why a transpiler?

-Given that Queen is so similar in syntax with Java, a transpiler made the most sense for an MVP.
+Given that Queen is so similar in syntax to Java, a transpiler made the most sense for an MVP.
 Future versions will most likely be directly compiled into JVM bytecode.

 ## How to use it?